 To be eligible for the ERC, a business must have experienced either a partial or complete suspension of operations due to government orders, or a significant decline in gross receipts.
 The maximum credit that a business can claim is $5,000 per employee for the 2020 tax year and $7,000 per employee per quarter for the 2021 tax year.

 At our agency, we understand that navigating the complexities of the ERC can be overwhelming for business owners.
-That’s why we offer support every step of the way to ensure that our clients are getting the maximum credit they are entitled to.
+That’s why we offer support every step of the way to ensure that our clients are getting the maximum credit they need.
 Don’t wait until it’s too late to claim the credit your business deserves.
 Contact us today to learn more about the ERC and how we can help you navigate the application process.

 Employee Retention Credit: The Key to Reviving Your Business from COVID-19 Losses